terraform-ibm-modules/terraform-ibm-powervs-infrastructure/reference-architectures/standard/deploy-arch-ibm-pvs-inf-standard.md

 ## Next steps
 {: #next-steps}

-As next step, you install deployable architecture 'SAP on Power' on top of that infrastructure.
+Install the SAP on Power deployable architecture on this infrastructure.